brianyin99/colorhist/README.md

 `TAU` -- googleimage_lin_func_v2.py uses this value for segmentation.
 [Lin et. al](http://vis.stanford.edu/papers/semantically-resonant-colors) use `TAU=3`, but we recommend `TAU=2`, as meaningful colors closer to white are not removed in queries such as "milkshake" or "lemonade."

 `DIMENSIONS` -- googleimage_lin_func_v2.py and googleimage_seg_func_v2.py use this value.
 Represents dimensions of bins in CIELAB space; all pixels within confines of a bin take on the same color value.
 Ex. setting DIMENSIONS=[5, 5, 5] will give all 125 pixels in any given CIELAB bin the same CIELAB value.

+## Future Work
+- compare to Lin et. al's actual methods if you can get them working
+- plot kde over original values